 No sign may be permitted or posted on property without the consent of the property's owner or authorized agent.
 Should it be determined that a sign was erected on a lot pursuant to an alleged agent's incorrect representation that the record owner of the lot in fact gave permission for the erection of a sign, the permit for such sign shall be revoked as provided in section 20-26.

 Sec.
 20-53.
-Restrictions in Residential Zoning Districts
+Restrictions in Residential Zoning Districts and Multifamily Land Use in O-I and OCR Districts

 The following regulations shall pertain to lots located in residential zoning districts: